Mag1sterY0da/enctyption-methods/README.md

 ```

 Please, use it only for reference or checking my old code style :)

+### Check out my new projects

+* Other project links will be added later

 <!-- MARKDOWN LINKS & IMAGES -->
 [html]: https://img.shields.io/badge/html-f16524?style=for-the-badge&logo=html5&logoColor=white